 Having moved to the country, and realising the huge challenges Agriculture faces, he set about using his skills to research all issues Concerning Farmers and Climate Change.
 He is now an Agriculture Climate Change Consultant and educator.

-In this role Michael & Louisa are woolgrowers from the Wellington district of NSW and Convenors of the Carbon Coalition Against Global Warming, a farmers’ and citizens’ movement which aims to have soil carbon recognised as a major solution to Climate Change.
+In this role Michael & Louisa are woolgrowers from the Wellington district of NSW and Conveners of the Carbon Coalition Against Global Warming, a farmers’ and citizens’ movement which aims to have soil carbon recognised as a major solution to Climate Change.
 They are also principals of Carbon Farmers of Australia a company that will aggregate and sell soil carbon credits.
 They have been delegates at many high level symposia in Australia and the USA.
 They led a fact-finding delegation to the USA on behalf of Australian farmers in 2006.
 While there, they negotiated the first order for soil carbon credits from the Chicago Climate Exchange.
-Michael recently appeared as an expert witness before the NSW Premier’s Greenhouse Advisory Panel and the NSW Department of Primary Industries Climate Risk Management Project.
+Michael has appeared as an expert witness before the NSW Premier’s Greenhouse Advisory Panel and the NSW Department of Primary Industries Climate Risk Management Project.